 Cracked heel

-When skin on the heel dries out, the skin can crack and become uncomfortable or painful.
+When the skin on the heel dries out, it can crack and become uncomfortable or painful.
 If left untreated, broken skin can become infected.

 View treatments Read more Learn how we work